dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 :::moniker-end

 > [!NOTE]
 > Include a conditional check in code with <xref:System.OperatingSystem.IsBrowser%2A?displayProperty=nameWithType> to ensure that the JS interop is only called by a component rendered on the client.
-This is important for libraries/NuGet packages that target Blazor hosting models that aren't based on WebAssembly, which can't execute the code provided by this JS interop API.
+This is important for libraries/NuGet packages that target server-side components, which can't execute the code provided by this JS interop API.

 To import a JS function to call it from C#, use the [`[JSImport]` attribute](xref:System.Runtime.InteropServices.JavaScript.JSImportAttribute) on a C# method signature that matches the JS function's signature.
 The first parameter to the `[JSImport]` attribute is the name of the JS function to import, and the second parameter is the name of the [JS module](xref:blazor/js-interop/index#javascript-isolation-in-javascript-modules).